P L A C E S / C I T Y G U I D E S

 There’s no place like home, except The Hoxton Amsterdam…

-What was once home to the Mayor of Amsterdam in the 17th century is now one of the city’s trendiest hotels, consisting of five historic terrace houses built along the charming Herengracht canal, and within walking distance of the Rijksmuseum and the Van Gogh Museum.
+The former home of the Mayor of Amsterdam in the 17th century has now been transformed into one of the city’s trendiest hotels, consisting of five historic terrace houses built along the charming Herengracht canal.
 Enter The Hoxton Amsterdam and you’ll discover its monumental ceilings and spiral staircases, breathtaking canal views, and homely modernist-hip décor filled with quirky vintage elements.
-Don’t miss an italian-inspired meal at Lotti’s, the hotel’s in-house restaurant.
-The Hoxton is in many ways the home you’ve always dreamed of, a delightful combination of sheer cosiness and industrial-chic design. €€€
+Don’t miss the relaxed neighbourhood vibes at Lotti’s, the hotel’s Italian-inspired restaurant.
+A delightful combination of sheer cosiness and industrial-chic design, The Hoxton is the home you always dreamed of, and all within walking distance of the Rijksmuseum and the Van Gogh Museum. €€€

 Herengracht 255, 1016 BJ Amsterdam, The Netherlands

 thehoxton.com | +31 20 888 5500